Self-Awareness and Bonding Lab

 Dr. Karen Wilson (Ph.D., St. Louis University) received her Ph.D. in social psychology from Saint Louis University in 2008.
 Her research interests are in health psychology, close relationships, and the teaching of psychology.
 Dr. Wilson has conducted and presented research on perceptions of HIV/STD risk in dating relationships and attitudes toward infidelity.
 Her publications appear the Journal of Social Psychology, the Journal of Family Issues, and Teaching of Psychology.
 Dr. Wilson has regularly taught courses in research methods, statistics, social psychology, history and systems, and general psychology.

-Dechen Dolma is a recent graduate of St. Francis College.
+Dechen Dolma is a 2016 graduate of St. Francis College.
 She holds a Master’s Degree in Applied Psychology which she attained through the 5-year BA/MA Psychology program at St. Francis.
 While a student at the college, Dechen also worked as a Peer Career Counselor at the Career Development Center and regularly helped students and alumni with their resumes, cover letters, and mock interviews.
 Her interests lie in directly working with people as well as conducting research.
 Dechen plans to further her study and pursue a doctoral degree in Clinical Psychology.

 Stephanie Fevrier was an international student at St. Francis College.
 She majored in Psychology and graduated the BA/MA program in May 2016.
 She completed her thesis, "The Untold Love Story: A Biological and Psychological Analysis of Romantic Love" in May 2015.
 She enjoys reading, traveling, going to the beach and learning about the brain.
 She has a special interest in working with children and hopes to pursue a career in Neuropsychology.